invertedv/testGo/docs/assessModel.md

 output has more than 2 outcomes, you specify which set of outcomes to coalesce into "1" with the remainder becoming "0".
 The assessments take a "slicer", which generates a separate analysis for each level of the slicer.
 If you do not wish to slice the assessment, specify "noGroups" as the slicer.
+The slicer field must be a categorical field, but does not have to be a feature in the model.

 Any number of assessments may be performed varying either the slicer and/or the outcomes coalesced into "1".